 Contact Lea Heating & Air Conditioning today for Indoor Air Quality Solutions!

 If you’ve ever gotten a shock from your carpet, your home may suffer from low humidity levels.
 Overly dry air makes you feel colder, less comfortable and leads to turning up the thermostat.
 The solution is simple, convenient and cost-effective: Give Lea Heating & Air Conditioning a call at 847-428-6660.
 You’ll always speak to a friendly and knowledgeable member of our team.
-Our team of HVAC specialists provides a range of indoor air quality solutions and services in East Dundee, West Dundee, Bartlett, Huntley, Hoffman Estates, Carpentersville, Crystal Lake & Algonquin.
+Our team of HVAC specialists provides a range of indoor air quality solutions and services in Elgin, Hoffman Estates, Bartlett, Crystal Lake, Streamwood, Carpentersville & East Dundee, IL.
 Contact us today!